-.
-The main objectives of these training courses and exercises shall be to:

-- a) improve the level of co-operation and co-ordination among operational personnel and in particular strike teams of different Parties; - b) test the command structure of the Plan; - c) test communications between the Parties, including procedures for activating the plan and calling for assistance; - d) test the logistic arrangements and facilitation procedures for joint operations, and to rehearse the procedures for operations by foreign aircraft and ships in national airspace or waters; - e) exercise key officials in the roles they would play in joint operations; - f) achieve satisfactory level of communication among personnel and, in particular, strike teams designated to take part in Joint Response Operations; - g) acquire knowledge in handling equipment, products and other means which might be used in Joint Response Operations; and, - h) enable the personnel from different Parties to gain experience in working together.

-2.4.2 The Parties shall endeavour to successively host such training courses and exercises.
+- 2.4.1 The Parties shall conduct periodically (preferably once a year) joint training courses and joint exercises.
+The main objectives of these training courses and exercises shall be to: - a) improve the level of co-operation and co-ordination among operational personnel and in particular strike teams of different Parties; - b) test the command structure of the Plan; - c) test communications between the Parties, including procedures for activating the plan and calling for assistance; - test the logistic arrangements and facilitation procedures for joint operations, and to rehearse the procedures for operations by foreign aircraft and ships in national airspace or waters; - e) exercise key officials in the roles they would play in joint operations; - f) achieve satisfactory level of communication among personnel and, in particular, strike teams designated to take part in Joint Response Operations; - g) acquire knowledge in handling equipment, products and other means which might be used in Joint Response Operations; and, - h) enable the personnel from different Parties to gain experience in working together. - 2.4.2 The Parties shall successively host such training courses and exercises.
 The host country shall organise the training course or exercise and provide necessary logistic support; however, the expenses for the participants and means deployed in joint exercises shall be borne by their respective Parties.
 Scheduling programmes, duration and other relevant details concerning such training and exercises shall be decided at regular annual meetings of the Parties.
-The Parties may seek assistance from IMO or other sources in the planning and conduct of joint training and exercises.

-2.4.3 The Parties may also agree to combine joint training courses and exercises.
+The Parties may seek assistance from IMO or other sources in the planning and conduct of joint training and exercises. - 2.4.3 The Parties may also agree to combine joint training and exercises.